iCliniq Logo

 What Is Residual Ovary Syndrome?

-What Is the Cause Lying Behind Residual Ovary Syndrome?
+What Is the Cause of Residual Ovary Syndrome?

 The risk of residual ovary syndrome increases by incomplete removal of ovarian tissue at the time of oophorectomy.
 Several factors contribute to the incomplete removal of ovarian tissue.
 The crucial causes are pelvic adhesions, anatomical variations, and poor surgical procedures.

 Adhesions are scar tissue bands that make the organs fuse or get stuck together.
-Pelvic adhesions often result from previous surgeries or pre-existing conditions such as endometriosis.
-Adhesions may cause difficulty for the surgeon to identify and remove ovaries because adhesions bind with other structures of the ovary or peritoneum (a serous membrane that lines the walls of the abdominal cavity).
+Pelvic adhesions often result from previous surgeries or pre-existing conditions such as endometriosis (a disorder in which endometrium, the lining of the uterus, grows outside the uterus).
+Adhesions may cause difficulty for the surgeon in identifying and removing ovaries because adhesions bind with other structures of the ovary or peritoneum (a serous membrane that lines the walls of the abdominal cavity).

 What Are the Risk Factors of Residual Ovary Syndrome?

 Most patients develop residual ovary syndrome when they have a previous history of endometriosis or any other previous illness-causing pelvic adhesions.
-Residual ovary syndrome also occurs in patients who have undergone oophorectomy by an unskilled surgeon.
+Residual ovary syndrome also occurs in patients with partial or faulty oophorectomy procedures.

 What Are the Symptoms of Residual Ovary Syndrome?